 - German Shepherds

 In other words, they are more dangerous, sure.
-But calling them more aggressive won’t be right.
-Especially, when a chihuahua or a Pekingese can behave as violently as the other larger dogs.
-Frankly, it is downright unfair!
-That’s why, our list has pooches of all sizes.
+But calling them more aggressive isn’t right, especially when a chihuahua or a Pekingese can behave as violently as the other larger dogs, frankly, it is downright unfair!
+That’s why our list has dogs of all sizes.

-The dogs who cause damage most likely do so because of their ancestry.
-These dogs were bred to be workers, hunters and baiters.
+The dogs who cause damage most likely do so because of their ancestry, size, and strength.
+These dogs were bred to be workers, hunters, and baiters.
 Aggression was deliberately encouraged to get these dogs to perform their specific task better.

 What makes a dog aggressive?
 Does their breed determine the aggression trait?

 To a certain extent, a dog’s breed does make aggressive displays more likely.
 Although, it doesn’t mean what you think it does.
 Breeders influence the genetic makeup of canines.
-Depending on their use, a dog could be selectively bred to be more aggressive, strong, docile, and so on.
+Depending on its use, a dog is bred to be more aggressive, strong, docile, and so on.
 For instance, pit bulls were originally meant for fighting rings.
 Therefore, breeders chose the lines that were most likely to win fights — and survive.

-Besides their hereditary history, there is something else you should consider when adopting.
+Besides their hereditary, there is something else you should consider when adopting.
 Say a dog experiences extended periods of abuse, neglect, or poor training.
 Do you think they would make stable pets?
 Will they respond to the surroundings in the same way as well-loved pooches?
-They won’t right?

 Therefore, check if your pooch-to-be has a history where: